 Répondez s'il vous plaît

 It might be too late for many free shows, but if you haven’t already, RSVP for everything that you can.
 The gorgeous thing about RSVPs?
 They are non-binding, non-legal documents.
-RSVP for things you are set on ― Fader Fort, Spotify House, the whole schmear ― as well as things you have zero intention of going to.
+RSVP for things you are set on, as well as things you have zero intention of going to.
 Better to be on the list than not.
 (And tip for next year: Follow all the companies that sponsor side parties on Twitter and through mailing lists early in the lead-up to SXSW season.
 You’ll be among the first to get on the list for the big parties.)

 While many of the side parties around town attract lesser-known acts (not that there’s anything wrong with that), there are a few tried-and-true free events that promise big name appeal every year.
 The concert series at Waterloo Records is a whole mini-festival by itself, usually booking well-known bands also playing official showcases for SXSW.
 It’s a great way to spend an afternoon.

 For earlybirds, there are always a few gems from local radio stations in the wee hours of the morning.
-KGSR and KUTX are both hosting live broadcasts as early as 6 a.m.
+KGSR and KUTX are both hosting live broadcasts super early.
 In years past, the broadcasts have featured solid lineups (usually including local favorites as well as wide-appeal acts) and intimate settings.
 With short sets and a more unplugged vibe, these broadcasts are like early morning breakfast samplers.

 Looking for something more official but without a price tag?
 Go to Auditorium Shores!
-SXSW hosts gigantic, open-air concerts Thursday-Saturday; get there with plenty of time to make it inside the gate.
+SXSW hosts gigantic, open-air concerts the last weekend of the fest; get there with plenty of time to make it inside the gate.
 It's free.
 F-R-E-E.

 Do as the nomads do